 The University Peninsula Medical School is a fantastic resource, providing support for the health services of Devon and Cornwall in the present and, through its exceptional research programmes, preparing to conquer new peaks of achievement in the future.

 Its scientists really do deserve your support and this can be accomplished through the work of the Peninsula Medical Foundation – we will all benefit in the years to come.

 In conversation with…

-Denis Wilkins, chair of the Peninsula Medical Foundation (PMF), shares his enlightening conversations with two of the University’s inspiring researchers.
+Denis Wilkins, retired surgeon and recent past-chair of the Peninsula Medical Foundation (PMF), shares enlightening conversations with two of the University’s inspiring researchers.